contoweb/laravel-pdflib/readme.md

 ```

 You can find then your document in your configured export path!
-But firstly, let us dive into writing a simple PDF.
+But first, let us dive into writing a simple PDF.

 ### Quick start
 Within your document file, you have a boilerplated method `draw()`: